MohamedFarouk94/AI-customer-support/README.md

 - `examples` contains three examples each one in form of video and txt file.
 ---

 ## 🔮 Future Work / Possible Enhancements
-1. Migrating from ChromaDB to ElasticSearch so both semantic queries and filtering could be handled (e.g.:Recommend a laptop under $800.)
+1. Migrating from ChromaDB to Elasticsearch so both semantic queries and filtering could be handled (e.g.:Recommend a laptop under $800.)
 2. Deploying with Django, Flask or Fast API, and creating a front-end to run the program on browser.
 3. As an alternative to option #2, creating a GUI using tkinter or any similar Python library.